 Regulators are constantly trying to cover new and high regulatory standards for inspection operations.
 That requires a particular focus on the risk factors that impact safety.
 That, on the other hand, affects costs and efficiency.
 So focusing on risk factors with a risk-based inspection software is considered a tool for overcoming a cluster of challenges that public sector regulators face today.

-2. An excellent preventative strategy
+2. An excellent preventative inspection strategy

 When a critical inspection is risk-informed, it can be conducted with greater attention to detail and with a specific protocol that ensures continuous improvement of the safety status of the inspected.
 Implementing a risk-based inspection procedure integrates well with the inspection software Canalix.
 The data analysis from completed inspections can provide feedback to the inspection program and improve the preventative strategy.

-3. Improving both – public safety and operational efficiency
+3. Improving both – public safety and operational efficiency in inspection management

 Approaching risk-based inspections contributes to better regulatory practices to ensure public safety.
 But it also optimises the inspection process of regulators and enables them to realise efficiency in the inspection planning and scheduling, reporting and other activities.
 Such efficiency impacts the processes’ speed and costs, making operating expenses more focused and the inspector’s time spent only on work that matters.